Published in ‘Southern Wind’ (2012, issue 25)

 I recently published a few articles reflecting on market liberalism which caused quite a bit of controversy.
 My point is simple: in our society, the poor have less freedom than the rich.
 The poor not only lack in material goods, they also lack in freedom.
 This means that in a society where the gap between poor and rich is increasingly growing, people do not enjoy the same level of freedom.
 This conclusion caused many people to worry, and question whether in the name of equal freedom, I would advocate wealth redistribution.
 This is not what I propose.
-So far, I have always stressed that, if my analysis is true, then a widely accepted proposition of market liberalism is wrong, namely that competitive markets based on absolute private property rights will not guarantee that citizens will enjoy equal economic freedom to the largest extent.
+So far, I have always stressed that, if my analysis is true, then a widely accepted proposition of market liberalism is wrong, namely that competitive markets based on absolute private property rights will not, to the largest extent, guarantee that citizens will enjoy equal economic freedom.

 But many people will continue to ask: even if this is the case, so what?
 If the rich deserve the wealth that they obtained, then is this not all very reasonable?
 If the government should transfer wealth in the name of freedom, then why not bring along Robin Hood?
 These are important questions to ask.
 I believe no one will say that poverty is a good thing, but discussing how we should deal with poverty is an extremely difficult question, and will bring us to the core of discussions on social justice.

-In my view, the way Chinese liberalism deals with the question of social justice will directly affect its vital morality.
-The reason liberalism is currently the most cirticized doctrine the world over is because those who refer to it in the name of freedom and individual property rights, and unconditionally embrace the market, also ignore the iniquitous fact that wealth is monopolized by a minority of people, while most people live in poverty.
-Chinese proponents of liberalism cannot say that all the problem of poverty in contemporary China is due to incomplete market orientation.
-But if the only change is that one day the country will be entirely market oriented, and government intervention reduced to a minimum, this will not solve the problem.
-The road travelled by Western Capitalism has shown this.
-Liberalism needs the market, but it does not need to have blind faith in the market, or that laissez-faire capitalism can automatically bring about freedom and justice.
-Liberalism opposes despotism, but we shouldn’t superstitiously believe that a total absence of government is utopia, because only a democratic country with the rule of law will fully protect our freedom and rights.
+In my view, the way Chinese liberalism deals with the question of social justice will directly affect its moral vitality.
+The reason liberalism is currently the most criticized doctrine the world over is because those who refer to it in the name of freedom and individual property rights, and unconditionally embrace the market, also ignore the iniquitous fact that wealth is monopolized by a minority of people, while most people live in poverty.
+Chinese proponents of liberalism cannot say that the problem of poverty in contemporary China is due to incomplete market orientation.
+But if the only change is that one day the country will be entirely market oriented, and government intervention will be minimised, this will not solve the problem.
+The road traveled by Western capitalism has shown this.
+Liberalism needs the market, but it does not need to have blind faith in the market; or that laissez-faire capitalism can automatically bring about freedom and justice.
+Liberalism opposes despotism, but we shouldn’t necessarily believe that a total absence of government is utopia, because only a democratic country with the rule of law will fully protect our freedom and rights.

 First, Mr Zhang’s family is suffering from material deprivation.
-Because of poverty, they lack proper food, clothing and housing, the whole family is undernourished, and frail as a result.
-Two, Mr Zhang’s daughter, although she works hard and has good results, because she doesn’t have money to pay for tuition and various other fees, was forced to drop out of school.
-This means that from the beginning of her life, she lags far behind other children, and many skills won’t be developed through education.
-Three, Mr Zhang’s mother, because there is no money for the doctor, suffers great and sustained pain in her body.
-Four, since after he’s been laid off, Mr Zhang has had fewer and fewer social interactions, because he has extremely low self-esteem.
-He is increasingly alienated from the world, his self-esteem is lower and lower, and it is increasingly difficult for him to assert the value of his own life.
-In a society that laughs at poverty but not prostitution, Mr Zhang experiences tangible and intangible discriminations.
+Because of poverty, they lack proper food, clothing and housing, the whole family is undernourished and weak.
+Two, Mr Zhang’s daughter, although she works hard and has good results, because she doesn’t have money to pay for tuition and various other fees, she is forced to drop out of school.
+This means that from early on in her life, she lags far behind other children, and many skills won’t be developed through education.
+Three, Mr Zhang’s mother, because there is no money for the doctor, suffers considerable ongoing pain.
+Four, since he’s been laid off, Mr Zhang has had fewer and fewer social interactions, because he has extremely low self-esteem.
+He is increasingly alienated from the world, his self-esteem is dropping, and it is increasingly difficult for him to assert the value of his own life.
+In a society that laughs at poverty but not prostitution, Mr Zhang experiences tangible and intangible discrimination.
 Despair, jealousy, resentment, rancour, regret and other negative emotions are beginning to corrode his life.

-Five, Mr Zhang also experiences that he is not free.
-He’s finally understood what it means to say that without money, you can’t take a step forward.
+Five, Mr Zhang also feels like he is not free.
+He finally understands what it means to say that without money, you can’t take a step forward.
 Some people would say that Mr Zhang actually enjoys the same freedom as others, for example, the government will not, because he was laid off, refuse his daughter admission to school, or his mother admission to hospital.
 Mr Zhang certainly knows that, in these areas, he is not restricted by law.
 But at the same time, he also understands that if he wants to send his daughter to school or his mother to hospital, he must meet another necessary condition, that is, he needs to have money.
 Without money, these institutions will use legal means to restrict his access to their services.
 This is the reason why Mr Zhang is not free.
-As an agent with a sense of his own freedom, and in his life, Mr Zhang has seen many important doors which, because of his poverty, have been closed upon him; and because of that, he feels powerless and helpless.
+As an agent with a sense of his own freedom, and in his life, Mr Zhang has seen many important doors which, because of his poverty, have been closed to him; and because of that, he feels powerless and helpless.

 Let me first clarify one concept.
 We should not look at the experience of Mr Zhang as one entirely self-inflicted.
 We live within a system.
-The situation of each of us, from the beginning of our lives, is deeply influenced by the system.
+The plight of each of us, from the beginning of our lives, is deeply influenced by the system.
 The system always, in different ways, determines how much resources, opportunities and freedom each of us can receive.
-For instance, if Mr Zhang was living in Hong Kong, his situation would be widely different, his children could receive twelve years of public education, his mother could benefit from free health care at a public hospital, and he could also apply for social benefits.
+For instance, if Mr Zhang was living in Hong Kong, his situation would be vastly different; his children could receive twelve years of public education, his mother could benefit from free health care at a public hospital, and he could also apply for social benefits.
 Such a system may still be insufficient, but Mr Zhang’s suffering would be greatly alleviated.
 The situation of Mr Zhang today is also the result of a specific allocation system.
 If someone believes that the market should be omnipotent, and is against the government doing anything to help people like Mr Zhang, then they must raise ethical reasons to defend their position, and not claim that the market is a spontaneously generated economic order, and therefore, that there should be no intervention against it.

 Some people will say that the market is indeed part of the State system, but the ‘survival of the fittest’ embodied in market competition is reasonable, because it is the only way for society to progress.
 Therefore, the State should do nothing about it, except maintain a fully competitive environment.
 According to this way of thinking, all those who are weak should be sacrificed.
 I believe that all contemporary political theory, including liberalism will not accept such a restrictive form of social Darwinism.